indieweb/wordpress-indieauth/readme.txt

 = I keep getting the response that my request is Unauthorized =

 Many server configurations will not pass bearer tokens.
 The plugin attempts to work with this as best possible, but there may be cases we have not encounter.

+If you feel comfortable with command line entries, you can request a token under Users->Manage Tokens and use curl or similar to test logins.
+Replace example.com with your site and TOKEN with your bearer token.

+`curl -i -H 'Authorization: Bearer TOKEN' 'https://example.com/wp-json/indieauth/1.0/test' `curl -i -H 'Authorization: Bearer test' 'https://tiny.n9n.us/wp-json/indieauth/1.0/test?access_token=TOKEN'`

+This will quickly test your ability to authenticate to the server.
+Additional diagnostic tools may be available in future.

-Please temporarily enable [WP_DEBUG](https://codex.wordpress.org/Debugging_in_WordPress) which will surface some errors, and enable
+If this does not work, you can temporarily enable [WP_DEBUG](https://codex.wordpress.org/Debugging_in_WordPress) which will surface some errors, and enable
 `define( 'INDIEAUTH_TOKEN_ERROR', true );` to your wp-config.php file.
 The `INDIEAUTH_TOKEN_ERROR` flag will return an error if there is not a token passed allowing you to troubleshoot this issue, however it will require authentication for all REST API functions even those that do not require them, therefore this is off by default.